You can also find my articles on my Google Scholar profile.

 author = {Olmin, Amanda and Lindqvist, Jakob and Svensson, Lennart and Lindsten, Fredrik},

-title = {Active Learning with Weak Labels for Gaussian Processes},
+title = {Active Learning with Weak Supervision for Gaussian Processes},

 booktitle = {Proceedings of the 29th International Conference on Neural Information Processing (ICONIP)},